luciangheorghe/axelcraftsv2/README.md

 "Contact" section has a form that can be used to send an email to the website admins and the contact address.

 The footer has social media links.

+Note:
+All the snippets code that was used as inspiration, their authors were mentioned in the specific files.
+The photos from top slider were taken from unsplash.com